passcod/in-the-pale-darkness-of-dawn/notes/leia-joining-back.md

-- [Scene: Leia and Han meet with some of the Resistance leadership.]

 - [Context: Leia is lost after Ben turned to the dark side.
 There's a asymmetry of information, as Luke has really come through fast to bring the news and has told different fragments to different people.
 To Leia, he's told that Ben